ChainSafe/game-docs-v2/docs/nft_launchpad/2_tutorial.md

 - Once you have minted NFTs for your collection, you can access your collection and NFTs directly into your game using the GraphQL API for that collection.
+- You can also list your NFTs in your game and let users buy, sell and trade your NFTs.